duongthao1218/yolov5/How_to_train_a_custom_dataset.md

 │   └── other datasets
 ```

-- Step 2: Setup the config file
+- Step 2: Setup the config file by editing `./data/custom.yaml`

 The *.txt file specifications are:
 - `path` is path to training and validation data.